g-jgreen/documentation/content/usage/sigfox.md

 weight: 8
 ---

-Waylay's native Sigfox integration allows you to add many Sigfox enabled devices to automatically forward data to the Waylay platform.
+Waylay's native Sigfox integration allows you to add many Sigfox enabled devices to automatically forward and store data to the Waylay platform.

 # Prerequisites